-- 1. The procedures for investigating school-based bullying may include the principal/designee and/or the utilization of other designated personnel in the case of student-to-student bullying.
-The principal or designee and other designated personnel shall be trained in investigative procedures and interventions as outlined in this policy.
-For incidents at the District level, the appropriate administrator will be responsible for the investigation as outlined in this policy. - 2.
-The investigator may not be the accused or the alleged victim. - 3.
-The principal/designee or appropriate District administrator shall begin a thorough investigation and interviews with the complainant(s), accused, and witnesses within two (2) school days of receiving a notification of complaint.
+1. The procedures for investigating school-based bullying may include the principal/designee and/or the utilization of other designated personnel in the case of student-to-student bullying.
+The Superintendent and each school principal or designee and other designated District personnel shall be trained in investigative procedures and interventions as outlined in this policy.
+For incidents at the District level, the appropriate administrator will be responsible for the investigation as outlined in his policy.

+2. The investigator may not be the accused or the alleged victim.

-(The Florida Department of Education requires that school administrators/designees provide immediate notification to the parents of both the victim and the alleged perpetrator of an act of bullying or harassment.) - 4.
-During the investigation, the principal/designee or appropriate District administrator may take any action necessary to protect the complainant, other students, or employees consistent with the requirements of applicable regulations and statutes. - a.
+3. The Superintendent/principal/designee or appropriate District administrator shall begin a thorough investigation and interviews with the complainant(s), accused, and witnesses within two (2) school days of receiving a notification of complaint.
+(The Florida Department of Education requires that school administrators/designees provide immediate notification to the parents of both the victim and the alleged perpetrator of an act of bullying or harassment.)

+4. During the investigation, the principal/designee or appropriate District administrator may take any action necessary to protect the complainant, other students, or employees consistent with the requirements of applicable regulations, statutes and collective bargaining agreements.

+a.
 In general, student complainants will continue attendance at the same school and pursue their studies as directed while the investigation is conducted and the complaint is pending resolution.
-Any legal order of a court will prevail. - b.
-When necessary to carry out the investigation or for other good reasons, and consistent with federal and state privacy laws, the principal/designee or appropriate District administrator also may discuss the complaint with any school District employee, the parent of the complainant or accused, if one or both is a minor (or has given consent or is an adult who has been determined to be incompetent or unable to give informed consent due to disability), and/or child protective agencies responsible for investigating child abuse. - c.
-During the investigation where an employee is the accused, the principal/designee or the appropriate District administrator may recommend to the Assistant Superintendent of Human Resources/designee any action necessary to protect the complainant or other students or employees consistent with the requirements of applicable statutes, State Board of Education Rules, School Board policies, and collective bargaining agreements.
+Any legal order of a court will prevail.

+b.
+When necessary to carry out the investigation or for other good reasons, and consistent with federal and state privacy laws, the Superintendent/principal/designee or appropriate District administrator also may discuss the complaint with any school c.
+During the investigation where an employee is the accused, the Superintendent/principal/designee or the appropriate District administrator may recommend to the Assistant Superintendent of Human Resources/designee any action necessary to protect the complainant or other students or employees consistent with the requirements of applicable statutes, State Board of Education Rules, School Board policies, and collective bargaining agreements.